Morgenster (ship)

-The Morgenster (Morning Star in Dutch) is a sail training ship based in the Netherlands.
+Morgenster (Morning Star in Dutch) is a sail training ship based in the Netherlands.
 She was built, as a herring lugger under the name De Vrouw Maria, in 1919.
 In 1927, she was lengthened by 7 m and converted into a motor fishing vessel.
 She was renamed Morgenster in 1959 and continued to be used as a fishing vessel until 1970.
 After a period of use for sport fishing and in the pirate radio business, she was acquired by her current owners for conversion back to a sailing vessel in 1983.
 She made her maiden voyage as a sail training ship in 2008, having been refitted as a brig.